Pocketknife

-Pocketknives can be used for most of the same purposes as any knife, with the advantage of folding to be carried easily with the blade not dangerously exposed.
+Pocketknives are versatile tools, and may be used for anything from whittling and woodcarving, to butchering small game, gutting and filleting small fish, aiding in the preparation of tinder and kindling for fires, boring holes in soft material, to opening an envelope, cutting twine, slicing fruits and vegetables or as a means of self-defense.

-Being safely portable, many pocketknives are suitable for use with other tools and equipment for woodcraft and bushcraft.
+Pocketknives may also be used in conjunction with other tools and equipment for woodcraft and bushcraft.

-Specialised designs are used for mushroom hunting and gardening.
+Specialised designs are also used for mushroom hunting and gardening.
 Pocketknives designed for gardening include pruning knives, which are folding knives with long curved blades used for pruning, trimming cuttings, taking buds and preparing material for grafting.

 History

 The earliest known pocketknives date to at least the early Iron Age.
 A pocketknife with a bone handle was found at the Hallstatt Culture type site in Austria, dating to around 600–500 BCE.
 Iberian folding-blade knives made by indigenous artisans and craftsmen and dating to the pre-Roman era have been found in Spain.
-Many folding knives from the Viking era have been found.
+Many folding knives from the Viking Age have been found.
 They carried some friction binders, but more often they seem to have used folding knives that used a closure to keep the blade open.

 Peasant knife

 The peasant knife, farmer knife, or penny knife is the original and most basic design of a folding pocketknife, using a simple pivoted blade that folds in and out of the handle freely, without a backspring, slipjoint, or blade locking mechanism.
 The first peasant knives date to the pre-Roman era, but were not widely distributed nor affordable by most people until the advent of limited production of such knives in cutlery centers such as Sheffield, England commencing around 1650, with large-scale production starting around the year 1700 with models such as Fuller's Penny Knife and the Wharncliffe Knife.
-Some peasant knives used a bolster or tensioning screw at the blade to apply friction to the blade tang to keep the blade open.
+Some peasant knives used a bolster or tensioning screw at the blade to apply friction to the blade tang in order to keep the blade in the open position.
 The smallest (Nos.
 2–5) Opinel knives are an example of the peasant knife.
 The knife's low cost made it a favorite of small farmers, herdsmen, and gardeners in Europe and the Americas during the late 19th and early 20th century.